AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is viewing an update stream that would be more than one printed page, and attempts to print the page, the print screen shows that the number of pages is far above the actual number of pages needed to print the updates.
 If the user then attempts to print to PDF, the PDF creation fails.

-**Users are unable to see the entire list of entities shared with a report when the "Visible System-Wide" setting is enabled**
+**Users are unable to see the entire list of entities shared with a report when the "[!UICONTROL Visible System-Wide]" setting is enabled**

 *Reports*

-When sharing reports with multiple entities displaying in the Report Access box, users are unable to scroll to the bottom of the list to see the entire list when the "Visible System-Wide" setting enabled.
+When sharing reports with multiple entities displaying in the [!UICONTROL Report Access] box, users are unable to scroll to the bottom of the list to see the entire list when the "[!UICONTROL Visible System-Wide]" setting enabled.

 **Incorrect currency used in reports**